keval-sondigara/SOC-Analyst-Portfolio/THM_Labs/Benign/writeup.md

 ### 6).
 What was the date that this binary was executed by the infected host? format (YYYY-MM-DD)

-look in  the EventTime field
+The EventTime field shows when the downloaded binary was executed on the infected host.

 ### Answer:- 2022–03–04